-Specifically, Microsoft said in its advance notification
+Specifically, Microsoft said in its advance notification Thursday, IT administrators can expect:

 - Five critical Windows fixes delivered via the Microsoft Baseline Security Analyzer.
 Some updates will require a restart.